Our privacy and "cookie" policy

 The term The Aviation Historian or "us" or "we" used in this policy refers to the owner of the website: The Aviation Historian, PO Box 962, HORSHAM RH12 9PP.
 The term "you" refers to the user or viewer of our website.

-Any personal data you supply to us on our website will be used only in accordance with the regulations set out in the Data Protection Act 1998.
+Any personal data you supply to us on our website will be used only in accordance with the regulations set out in the General Data Protection Regulation (GDPR), May 25, 2018.

 The Aviation Historian is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will be used only in accordance with this privacy statement.